 Kajabi helps you communicate to your recipients that a video is available for viewing by natively adding a play button to your thumbnail image when using a Video Section.

-However, recipients viewing your Email Broadcast with Microsoft Outlook 2000-2016 will not see the Video Play button displayed over your Video Thumbnail image when setting up a Video section.
+However, recipients viewing your Email Broadcast with Microsoft Outlook 2000-2016 will not see the Video Play button displayed over your Video Thumbnail image.

 The best method of communicating to your recipients that the Thumbnail Image leads to a video is by using image editing tools like Canva to edit your image prior to uploading.